Alevsk/speaker/kubernetes-insecurity/README.md

 ## Who should attend

-While there’s no minimum required experience to attend, this call will best suited for:
+While there’s no minimum required experience to attend, this talk will best suited for:

 - Software Engineers
 - Security Engineers